Perceptual error optimization for Monte Carlo rendering: Discussion

-Throughout our experiments, we have found that the tested algorithms rank in the following order in terms of increasing ability to minimize perceptual error on static scenes at equal sampling cost: histogram sampling, dithering, permutation, error diffusion, \horizontal iterative, \vertical iterative.
-The three lowest-ranked methods employ some form of dithering which by design assume (a) constant image signal and (b) equi-spaced quantization levels shared by all pixels.
-The latter assumption is severely broken in the rendering setting where the ``quantization levels'' arise from random pixel estimates.
-Our \vertical methods (dithering, error diffusion, iterative) are more practical than the histogram sampling of \citet{Heitz2019} as they can achieve high fidelity with a much lower input sample count. \Horizontal algorithms are harder to control due to their mispredictions which are further exacerbated when reusing estimates across frames in dynamic scenes.
+Throughout our experiments, we have found that the tested algorithms rank in the following order in terms of increasing ability to minimize perceptual error on static scenes at equal sampling cost: histogram sampling, our dithering, permutation, our error diffusion, our \horizontal iterative, our \vertical iterative.
+The three lowest-ranked methods employ some form of dithering which by design assumes (a) constant image signal and (b) equi-spaced quantization levels shared by all pixels.
+The latter assumption is severely broken in the rendering setting where the ``quantization levels'' arise from (random) pixel estimation.
+Our \vertical methods (dithering, error diffusion, iterative) are more practical than the histogram sampling of \citet{Heitz2019} as they can achieve high fidelity with a much lower input-sample count. \Horizontal algorithms are harder to control due to their mispredictions which are further exacerbated when reusing estimates across frames in dynamic scenes.

 Our iterative minimizations can best adapt to the input and also directly benefit from the extensions in \cref{sec:Extensions} (unlike all others).
 However, they are also the slowest, as evident in \cref{tab:Timings}.
-Fortunately, they can be sped up by several orders of magnitude through additional optimizations from halftoning literature~\cite{Allebach1992,DBS_GPU} which we discuss in the context of our rendering setting in the supplemental document (Section 5).
-Rendering and surrogate construction times are excluded from~\cref{tab:Timings} as they can be matched given efficient computational resources.
+Fortunately, they can be sped up by several orders of magnitude through additional optimizations from halftoning literature~\citep{Allebach1992,DBS_GPU}; we discuss these optimizations in the context of our rendering setting in supplemental \ifdefined\arXiv Section 3. \else \cref{sec:supp_iterative_minimization_optimization}. \fi

-Error diffusion is often on par with iterative minimization in quality and with dithering-based methods in run time.
-In a serial implementation it can outperform all others as it requires no sorting; parallel variants also exist~\citep{parallel_error_diffusion}.
+Error diffusion is often on par with \vertical iterative minimization in quality and with dithering-based methods in run time.
+In a single-threaded implementation it can outperform all others; parallel error-diffusion variants exist too~\citep{parallel_error_diffusion}.